 For example, caffeine or creatine monohydrate are common ingredients in pre-workout.
 It’s possible though for your body to develop a slight immunity meaning that it doesn’t give your muscles an energy boost.

 It may be a good idea to take a week off every two months for your body to reset.
+Or take caffeine or creatine-free products.

 Should I Eat Before Taking Pre-workout?